Ciapss-zz/guesstheword/README.md

 ## **Simple game coded in AngularJS with Firebase.**

-Guees as many words from shuffeled letters in 40 seconds.
+Guees as many words as you can from shuffeled letters in 40 seconds.

 **Libraries used in project:**
 - AngularJS 1.5.8